-Credit risk is the risk that the counterparty to a financial instrument may fail to discharge an obligation or commitment that it has entered into.
+Credit risk is the risk that the counterparty to a financial instrument may fail to discharge an obligation or commitment into which it has entered.
 This risk is minimal as most of the receivables are from the Province of Ontario.